The Valley of the Moon Main Stem Project

-I have photographed every building and lot on Highway 12 between Agua Caliente Road and Verano Avenue.
-I am creating a series of photo collage/watercolor panoramas, each about 40x8.
+With Ed Ruscha in mind, I photographed every building and lot on Highway 12 between Agua Caliente Rd and Verano Ave.
+I am creating a series of photo collage/watercolor panoramas.
 In addition to recording what is there now, I am incorporating photographs of buildings that are gone so that I can recreate the street as it would be if all had survived.
-If a lot or building were once the site of other buildings, the various layers would be presented above and below the panorama.
-I also intend to collect oral history about the street, the buildings and people who built them and used them, which will inform the visual work.
+I am collecting historical information about the street, the buildings and people who built them and used them, which informs the visual work.
 (Of course, my photographs become “historical” as soon as i make them.)

-I want to capture the ghosts that inhabit this area and intertwine them with contemporary images.
+I want to capture the “ghosts” that inhabit this area and intertwine them with contemporary images.
 I love the idea that all these different eras can exist at once, at least in art.
 Since change is constant, this project could continue indefinitely.
 I’m constantly producing revisions of older work.

-The project will be part historical document and part personal interpretation of images of the area in which I live, that I love, and that fascinates me.
+The project is part historical document and part personal interpretation of images of the area in which I live, that I love, and that fascinates me.
 It is a celebration of the “order in complexity” of this particular built environment.